20161609/Git-Learning/README.md

 ---

-## 📬 Feedback or suggestions?
+## 📬 Feedback or Suggestions

-Feel free to open an issue or pull request!
+Open an issue or submit a pull request.

 ---